-I wanted to be really competitive with a certain team.
+I wanted to be competitive with a particular team.
 For marching band, we scheduled some contests where the competition was more difficult.
 Some of the staff had their doubts, but by the end of the season, the band had won most of the competitions and had beaten most of the teams we targeted.
 It’s simple: GOAL MAKING WORKS!

 How do you make band more fun?

 - Enjoy the process.
-If you treat the kids with respect, work with a purpose, and expect greatness, as a result the process becomes enjoyable.
+If you treat the kids with respect, work with a purpose, and expect greatness; as a result, the process becomes enjoyable.

 - Make time to play!
 Schedule time to get to know each other outside of class.

 - Don’t take yourself so seriously!
 It’s music, so it’s supposed to be fun!

 Director’s Choice called me in October 2016.
 "An ensemble has canceled their trip to New York to perform in Carnegie Hall.
 Do you want the slot?"
 We would need to learn 40 minutes of music and fundraise a considerable amount of money.

 As I type this story, we are in New York preparing for the Seguin High School Band's debut in Carnegie Hall.
 The band learned six selections including “Rhapsody in Blue” and raised over $260,000 in just 90 days!

 The members rehearsed over the winter break, attended two additional after school band rehearsals per week plus their sectionals.
 They learned to be outstanding babysitters, mowed lawns, raked leaves, painted, cleaned houses, sold cupcakes, tamales, tacos plus anything else to make some money.